 Every Sunday, youth in grades six through 12 meet to discuss God’s work in their lives.
 There is no curriculum and no homework—only real faith, honest questions, and open conversation.

-Adults gather and discuss topics of the moment, from events around the world to issues within the church, following the 10am Holy Eucharist with Dean and Rector Stephen Carlsen.
+Adults gather and discuss topics of the moment, from events around the world to issues within the church, following the 10am Holy Eucharist.
 Topics for discussion change weekly, but range from science, religion, to human sexuality and the Bible.
-Find the topic for this week’s forum at our Events page.

 Curious about God and religion?
 Explore your faith with conversation and community.